 There is no shortage of maritime and energy-related companies, especially those who are involved in shipping, transporting, drilling, fishing, and other commercial activity in the Gulf of Mexico and abroad.
 From BP to Chevron, we are knowledgeable about many of these companies and have faced them before.

-We can go head-to-head with some of the
+We can go toe-to-toe with some of the

 biggest giants in the maritime industry.